NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 VectorIntConfig dicts): The rotation of this object in each scene.
 For a list, a new rotation will be randomly chosen for each scene.
 Default: random
+- `identical_to` (str): used to match to another object with the specified label, so that this definition can share that object's exact shape, scale, and material.
 - `scale` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts, or [VectorFloatConfig](#VectorFloatConfig) dict, or list of VectorFloatConfig dicts): The scale of this object in each